mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 ## Lessons Learned

-This lab reinforced that Active Directory resilience depends heavily on DNS and replication health.
+This lab reinforced that adding a second domain controller is not just a role installation task.

-Adding a second domain controller is not finished when promotion completes.
-The environment still needs DNS validation, replication validation, object replication testing, and final health checks.
+The server must be prepared with the correct network settings, joined to the domain, promoted correctly, registered in DNS, visible in Active Directory management tools, and validated for replication health.

 The biggest takeaway is that directory resilience must be proven, not assumed.

-A second domain controller only adds value if authentication, DNS, Global Catalog functionality, and replication are healthy.
+A second domain controller only adds value if authentication, DNS, Global Catalog functionality, object replication, and replication health are validated.

 ---